 Holland State Park: Holland, Michigan

 Occasionally in the summer, you can take a tour of Big Red.
-Boat launches make boating on Lakes Michigan easily accessible.
-If you want to add fishing on the Great Lakes to your bucket list that’s available too.
+Boat launches make boating on Lake Michigan easily accessible.
+If you want to add fishing on the Great Lakes to your bucket list, that’s available too.

-It isn’t easy to get enough of Holland State Park in just one day, so plan an entire weekend to maximize your enjoyment.
+It isn’t easy to get enough of Holland State Park in one day, so plan an entire weekend to maximize your enjoyment.
 Holland State Park contains two large campgrounds, each with a unique feature.
 Nestled between dunes next to Lake Michigan, the modern Beach Campground offers 98 paved campsites, 31 with full hook-ups.
 The Lake Macatawa Campground offers 211 campsites with 11 paved lots.
-If you prefer roughing it in a cabin, the new camper cabin The Whitetail has views of both Big Red and the Holland Channel.
-Beach campgrounds are open the first weekend in May through the last weekend in September.
-Wooded sites are open April through October.
-Full hook-up is $45.
+If you prefer roughing it in a cabin, the new camper cabin, The Whitetail has views of both Big Red and the Holland Channel.
 To reserve your campground up to six months in advance, call 1-800-44-PARKS or reserve on-line at MiDNRReservations.com.

 Silver Lake State Park: Mears, Michigan

 Kylie of Between England and Iowa has a favorite state park and it’s not in her home state of Iowa.
 My favorite state park is Silver Lake State Park in Michigan!
 What makes it special is that the park is made up almost completely of sand dunes!
 It’s split into 2 different areas, the ORV (off-road) zone and the pedestrian zone.
 You can take your own off-road vehicle (4x4s, dune buggies, 4-wheelers, etc) or you can rent them from nearby businesses in the town.